tallcomponents/content/guide/pdfrasterizer/printing.md

 ## Control font substitution

-Font substitution is discussed in detail in <a href="text-and-fonts">Text and Fonts</a>.
+Font substitution is discussed in detail in [Text and Fonts](text-and-fonts).